eagle-io/docs/source/topics/user_preferences/index.rst

 ------------------
 Use the *Change* button to update your user profile email address.
 An email will be sent to the new address with a one-time verification link to confirm the change.
 Any re-sends or new address changes will invalidate previously generated links.

+Users with :ref:`Single Sign-On <management-security-sso>` configured for their domain can not change their email address.

 .. only:: not latex

     |